abhishekar004/Movie-Recommender-System/README.md

 A Python-based movie recommendation system that suggests movies based on user preferences and content similarity.

+> **This project was completed as a college mini project by a group of 3 members: K. Satwika, A. Chandrika, and P. Abhi Shekar (myself).**

 ## Features

 - Content-based movie recommendations